-Heinz is one large company that learned this lesson the hard way.
+QR code abuse has been around for a while, and Heinz is one large company that learned this lesson the hard way.
 You may recall back in 2015 when the Heinz QR code was directing users to an inappropriate site.
 As it turned out, Heinz did not renew their registration of the domain name.
-BBC News reports that once their domain name was available another party started using it.
-The QR code was intended to direct users to a site where they could design their own label for a bottle of ketchup as part of a promotion but instead users landed on a completely different and inappropriate website.
+BBC News reports that once their domain name became available, another party started using it.
+Heinz created the QR code as a promotion allowing users to design their own ketchup bottle label once they reached the site.
+However, users landed on a completely different and inappropriate website.

 The problem does not end there.
-QR codes have also been used as part of phishing attacks also known as “QRishing”.
-They are an ideal attack method for cybercriminals because the human eye cannot differentiate a malicious QR code versus a legitimate one.
+A new phishing method using QR codes, also known as “QRishing,” has become a popular attack vector because the human eye cannot differentiate a malicious QR code from a legitimate one.

 What are QR Codes?

-QR codes are matrix bar codes that commonly allow consumers to gain access to special coupons, visit company websites, receive special offers or learn more about products/services.
+QR codes are matrix bar codes that commonly allow consumers to access special coupons, visit company websites, receive special offers, or learn more about products/services.
 When a QR code reader application is installed, a consumer can simply point a smartphone's camera at the code to scan and decode the message contained in the QR code box.

 QR Codes are Still Relevant

-Although QR codes may not be the hottest marketing trend anymore, they are still widely available and used.
-According to QRStuff, 53% of American smartphone users say they have scanned a QR code.
-Convenience rules and the fact of the matter is that QR codes save consumers the hassle of writing down a web address or other useful information.
+QR codes aren't going anywhere, in fact, a September 2020 study by MobileIron found that 86% of respondents scanned a QR code over the previous year.
+The quest for convenience rules our lives and the fact of the matter is that QR codes save consumers the hassle of writing down a web address or other useful information.
 Consumers can simply scan the QR code with their code reader application and have what they need at their fingertips.

-All Square Roots recently used a QR code on their packaging to gain consumers’ trust by sharing the story of their food production.
-This came at a crucial time when there was a widespread E.coli outbreak resulting in the recall of romaine lettuce from specific vendors.
+Just a few years ago, Square Roots began using a QR code on their packaging to gain consumers’ trust by sharing the story of their food production.
+That came at a crucial time when there was a widespread E.coli outbreak, resulting in the recall of romaine lettuce from specific vendors.

-Clearly, QR codes are still in use and have become an attack vector.
+QR codes are still popular, but their abuse is a growing cyber threat.
 Below you will find four important risks to be aware of and the security measures that can be put into action to protect yourself or your company from a cyber incident.